warpstreamlabs/bento/website/docs/components/processors/about.md

 ## Batching and Multiple Part Messages

-All Benthos processors support multiple part messages, which are synonymous with batches.
+All Bento processors support multiple part messages, which are synonymous with batches.
 This enables some cool [windowed processing][windowed_processing] capabilities.

 Many processors are able to perform their behaviours on specific parts of a message batch, or on all parts, and have a field `parts` for specifying an array of part indexes they should apply to.
 If the list of target parts is empty these processors will be applied to all message parts.